hyper-ml/hyperML/README.md

 * Scale ML experiments by effortlessly launching new notebooks or scheduling them to run in background
 * Share infrastructure resources especially when there is shortage of it
 * Hassle free environments through container images
+* Deploy models to containers with a single command (coming soon)

 ## Requirements